weifund/docs/docs/campaigns/contributing.md

 ## Get Ether

 WeiFund contributions are paid in ether, the currency of the Ethereum blockchain.
 The Ethereum network also collects a small fee (usually less than 0.10 USD) to send transactions.
 We recommend using Coinbase to buy ether.
-From there, you can send the either to your lightwallet address.
+From there, you can send the ether to your lightwallet address.

 For some people in certain jurisdictions or for those wanting to acquire a larger amount of ether, you may want to use one of these exchanges: